daniel-103/capstone-project/docs/db/file_object.md

 }
 ```

+Note: This is what we should be doing.
+Right now, we have modules as an object with each type of module being the object's fields.
+We should transition to using this structure instead.

 > `_id`:
 > \<String>
 > The id of the file.
 This is automatically generated when the project is created using `db.post()`. "c91a5499-26b4-400d-8dfb-2dd44c606aad" is an acurate example of what an id generated with `db.post()` will look like.